HSSC/ruby-style-guide/README.md

   batman = { name: 'Bruce Wayne', is_evil: false }

   # bad - if we just use || operator with falsy value we won't get the expected result
+  # Comment by Kyle: I think this makes sense, but I prefer the "bad" way for visual purposes
   batman[:is_evil] || true # => true

   # good - fetch work correctly with falsy values